dennymin/ajax-project/README.md

 ⋅⋅* Choose to see which weather data they want to see ⋅⋅* Save locations that you like to check
 ⋅⋅* Choose a primary location for personal preference

+stretch features for the future:
+⋅⋅* Allow users to set backgrounds
+⋅⋅* Users will be greeted with calendar related messages ⋅⋅* User can have multiple primary locations